Seven Sisters (magazines)

-The Seven Sisters is a group of magazines that has traditionally been aimed at married women who are homemakers with husbands and children, rather than single and working women.
+The Seven Sisters is a group of magazines which traditionally have been aimed at married women who are homemakers with husbands and children rather than single and working women.
 The name is derived from the Greek myth of the "seven sisters", also known as the Pleiades.
-A major force in 20th century American publishing, only three of the magazines are still published as physical magazines:
+Only three of the magazines are still published as physical magazines.
+The seven magazines are: